django-cumulus/django-cumulus/docs/index.rst

 SERVICENET
 ----------

 Specifies whether to use Rackspace's private network (True) or not (False).
-If you host your sites on Rackspace, you should set this to True in production as you will not incur data transfer fees between your server(s) and Cloud Files on the private network.
+If you host your sites on Rackspace, you should set this to True in production as you will not incur data transfer fees between your server(s) and the cdn on the private network.

 STATIC_CONTAINER
 ----------------